 Mutual funds Pros and Cons: Pros and Cons of Investing in Mutual Funds, After providing Details for “Retail Investors and Mutual Funds in India“, Now here we are providing complete details for Pros and Cons of Mutual Funds.
 Check Advantages and Disadvantages of Mutual funds.
 Recently we also provide complete details for What is Mutual Fund – A Beginner’s Guide – Full Introduction?.
-Now you can scroll down below and check more details for Mutual funds Pros and Cons.
+Now scroll down below and check more details for Mutual funds Pros and Cons.

 Mutual funds Pros and Cons

 Mutual funds offer certain additional advantages to investors over and above the traditional investments.
 These are:

 - Portfolio diversification, irrespective of the money invested, which is not available in other market related investments.

 - Small investments in equity or bond market on monthly basis, which is only available in bank recurring deposits or post office monthly income schemes (MISs).

 - Wide choice of available schemes for investors to tune their portfolio according to risk apetite, return, liquidity, and affordability

 - Professional fund management under the surveillance of market regulator SEBI to make investments more transparent.